Law Student FAQ

 Enrollment for the Street Law Program occurs on the regular Georgetown Law Center enrollment timeline in the spring semester.
 No statement of interest or other formal application is required.
 Preference will be given to students applying for both fall and spring courses.
-Students may enroll in the Street Law: Mock Trial Advocacy (spring) and Street Law: Corrections and Community (summer).
-However, the fall and summer courses may not be combined.
 Please consult the curriculum guide for more information.

 How many credits will I receive for Street Law?

-Street Law: Criminal Justice and Human Rights (fall) and Street Law: Mock Trial Advocacy (spring) may be taken for 5 credits if taken alone.
-If a student takes both the fall and spring courses, students will receive 4 credits for the second semester of Street Law for a total of 9 credits for the fall and spring combined.
-One credit is afforded for participation in the week long orientation.
+A single semester of enrollment in Street Law: Criminal Justice and Human Rights (fall) or Street Law: Mock Trial Advocacy (spring) is worth 4 credits.
+An additional credit is awarded for participation in a required one-week orientation for a total of 5 credits.
+If a student takes both the fall and spring courses, students will receive 5 credits for the first semester and 4 credits for the second semester for a total of 9 credits.

 Do I need a car?

 Street Law participation is not dependent on access to a car, and every effort is made to accommodate students without a car.
 Accordingly, we place law students with a car at high schools that are not easily accessible by public transportation.